Atrial Septal Defect In Children

 - A Doppler test is done to check blood flow in your child's heart.
-Caregivers may hear abnormal sounds if your child has an ASD.
+Healthcare providers may hear abnormal sounds if your child has an ASD.

 - An echocardiogram uses sound waves to show pictures of the size and shape of your child's heart.
 The echo can also show how well the heart is pumping and how well blood flows through it.

 - An EKG records the electrical activity of your child's heart.
-It helps caregivers look for changes or problems in different areas of the heart.
+It helps healthcare providers look for changes or problems in different areas of the heart.